Luke Hughes (ice hockey): International play

 Hughes represented the United States at the 2019 World U-17 Hockey Challenge where he recorded one goal and three assists in six games and won a silver medal.

-On May 5, 2022, Hughes was named to the United States men's national ice hockey team to compete at the 2022 IIHF World Championship.
+On May 5, 2022, Hughes was named to the United States men's national ice hockey team to compete at the 2022 World Championship.
 He recorded one goal and three assists in ten games.

 On December 12, 2022, Hughes was named to the United States men's national junior ice hockey team to compete at the 2023 World Junior Ice Hockey Championships.
 During the tournament, at which he served as team captain, he recorded four goals and one assist in seven games and won a bronze medal.

 Hughes made his second World Championship appearance at the 2024 World Championship, recording two goals and five points in eight games.
-The American team, despite being highly skilled and featuring multiple NHL stars, was eliminated in the quarterfinals.
+The American team was eliminated in the quarterfinals by hosts and eventual champions Czechia.

 Personal life

-Hughes comes from an ice hockey-playing family.
-His father, Jim Hughes, is a former player and team captain for Providence College, an assistant coach for the Boston Bruins, and director of player development for the Toronto Maple Leafs.
-His mother, Ellen Weinberg-Hughes, played ice hockey, lacrosse, and soccer at the University of New Hampshire and, in 2012, was inducted into the University of New Hampshire Athletics Hall of Fame.
-She also played for the United States women's national ice hockey team, and won a silver medal at the 1992 World Championship.

 Hughes has two older brothers, Quinn, and Jack.
 Quinn was drafted seventh overall by the Vancouver Canucks in the 2018 NHL entry draft, while Jack was drafted first overall by the New Jersey Devils in the 2019 NHL entry draft.

-His mother is Jewish and his father is Catholic.
+Hughes and his older brother Jack announced the launch of their reading program Hughes Brothers Pucks & Pages, a multi-year reading program partnered with JAG Physical Therapy and Hockey in New Jersey, with the goal to promote literacy among New Jersey youth.